gitlabhq/gitlabhq/doc/ci/examples/sast.md

-# Static application security testing with GitLab CI/CD
+# Static Application Security Testing with GitLab CI/CD

 NOTE: **Note:**
 In order to use this tool, a [GitLab Enterprise Edition Ultimate][ee] license